 GCSE Photography is an exciting opportunity for students to explore a different media type and is designed for those who would like to further their skills in photography, video and animation.
-Students who reach a high level of attainment in Year 9 and are able to manage their time efficiently are invited to submit a selection of photographs and attend an interview.
+Students who reach a high level of attainment in Year 9 and are able to manage their time efficiently (evidenced in the summer grades and reporting) are invited to submit a selection of photographs and attend an interview.